Flamebird: Jimmy Olsen

 Jimmy Olsen as Flamebird, art by Curt Swan.

-In pre-Crisis continuity, Flamebird was an alias used by Jimmy Olsen in adventures shared with Superman in the city of Kandor, a Kryptonian city that had been shrunken and preserved in a bottle by the villainous Braniac.
+In pre-Crisis continuity, Flamebird was an alias used by Jimmy Olsen in adventures shared with Superman in the city of Kandor, a Kryptonian city that had been shrunken and preserved in a bottle by the villainous Brainiac.
 After the miniaturized city was rescued from Braniac, Superman placed it in his Fortress of Solitude, where he would occasionally shrink himself, and sometimes one or more guests, to pay a visit to the Kandorian inhabitants.

 In Kandor, Superman had no powers and was branded an outlaw due to a misunderstanding.
 To protect themselves, Superman and Jimmy created vigilante identities inspired by Batman and Robin; however, as neither bats nor robins existed on Krypton, Superman chose the names of two native avian species: Nightwing (for himself) and Flamebird (for Jimmy).
 At one point, Nightwing and Flamebird teamed up with their inspirations, Batman and Robin, for an adventure in Kandor which would prove especially important to the young Robin.

 In the imaginary story presented in Superman #166 (January 1964), the Super-Sons go to Kandor, and take on the Flamebird/Nightwing personas to battle the villain Gann Artar, after finding the costumes used by their father and Jimmy Olsen.